-The concept of self-love and acceptance has become such a ubiquitous topic in the world of self-development that it’s almost cliché to those who come across it.
+The concept of ‘self-love’ has become ubiquitous in the world of self-improvement.
+Consequently, it sounds cliché to many.

 On the surface, everything seemed like it was going okay in my life.
 Very few could really tell that I was fundamentally dissatisfied with myself.
-I lived in a state of denial of my unrest and convinced myself that I could get through life with my shaky inner foundation and that there was no other better way of being.
+I lived in a state of denial and convinced myself that I could get through life with a weak inner foundation and poor self-image.

-But there’s definitely no escaping when it comes to facing your demons because life will constantly send you experiences and people that will mirror your weaknesses and wounds until you heal them.
+There’s definitely no escaping when it comes to facing your demons, because life will constantly send you experiences and people that will mirror your wounds, until you heal them.
 The lessons were tough and, at times, I felt like I was riding an emotional roller coaster.
-But it was the only way for me to receive the breakthroughs needed to realize that I had to drastically shift my paradigm.
+But it was the only way for me to realize that I had to drastically shift my paradigm.

-While I’m still a work in progress, I can undoubtedly say that I’m in a stronger position than I used to be.
-Over the years of working as a coach and observing human behavior in my daily life, I’ve realized that I was not alone in my predicament.
-I could see that we’ve become a generation that’s starved of love because of the current state of the world.
+Over the years of working as a coach and observing human behavior, I’ve realized that I’m not alone in my predicament.
+I can see that we’ve become a generation that’s starved of love because of the current state of the world.

 Loving yourself and putting your interests first is now considered to be almost indulgent in a society where we’re conditioned to please others and get their approval – whether it’s by making more money, succeeding in our career or keeping our friends and family happy.
-Taking time to reflect on our wellbeing and what we need to feel nurtured and loved may feel unnatural and even induce guilt in us.
+Taking time to reflect on what we need to feel nurtured may feel unnatural, and even induce guilt.

 You need to get real with yourself and be honest in your self-assessment.
-If you believe that your well of self-love is running dry, be kind to yourself and realize that with compassionate self-exploration, you can change things around you.
-For me, what really helped was working with a therapist to analyze how my family history and other elements I was exposed to in my younger years had shaped my self-concept.
+If you believe that your well of self-love is running dry, be kind to yourself and realize that you can change things around you.

 In fact, psychologists have repeatedly proven that how we were raised by our family has a direct and lasting impact on our sense of personal worth.
 If you were brought up to believe that you’re special, regardless of your capabilities, you were raised in the school of unconditional love.
 But if you had to prove yourself to your family and adhere to a certain set of rules, you went to the school of conditional love.

-Some of the most compelling information I’ve recently come across when it comes to accepting yourself is by well-known shame researcher, Brené Brown.
+Some of the most compelling information I’ve come across, when it comes to accepting yourself, is by well-known shame researcher, Brené Brown.
 The extensive work that she has done has given prominence to this epidemic and proven that we can show up in the world and be courageous, even if we feel vulnerable.
 We can live wholeheartedly once we accept our flaws, brokenness and imperfection.

-If you’re one of those people who aren’t sure if you’re your own BFF, you can use the checklist below to verify this.
-These 6 signs will tell you whether or not you love and accept yourself.
-If you find that there are some things that you don’t practice, you can easily begin cultivating those traits within yourself.
+These six signs will reveal whether or not you love and accept yourself.
+If you find that you’re lacking in one or more areas, you can easily begin cultivating those traits within yourself.

-- You’re okay with your imperfections and vulnerability: When you love yourself, you’re more likely to accept your imperfections and view them with understanding.
+3. You’re okay with your imperfections and vulnerability: When you love yourself, you’re more likely to accept your imperfections and view them with understanding.
 When you make mistakes, you forgive yourself, while also learning from your experiences because you know that you’re a work-in-progress, always evolving and growing.
 You don’t pressure yourself to reach unreasonably high and demanding standards that stress you out and make you feel like you’re always lagging behind.
 You keep your inner critic in check and make it a point to speak to yourself kindly.
-You accept your vulnerability as a natural part of your humanness and you’re okay if you don’t always feel strong and that you have it all together.

-- You aren’t into people-pleasing: When you feel whole within yourself, you release any emotional neediness and unhealthy attachments to people’s opinion of you.
-By being connected to your authentic self and genuinely accepting both your strengths and areas that need improvement, you don’t experience cravings for other people’s approval.
+4. You aren’t into people-pleasing: When you feel whole within yourself, you release any emotional neediness and unhealthy attachments to people’s opinion of you.
+By being connected to your authentic self and genuinely accepting both your strengths and areas that need improvement, you don’t seek people’s approval.
 If you do compromise or do favors for others, you do it because it feels right to you and you genuinely care about the person you’re doing it for, without having any expectations.
-If you get a compliment or words of praise, you accept it with grace and humility.

-- Your capacity to love and accept others increase: As your self-love expands, you’ll find that your capacity to love others expands as well.
+5. Your capacity to love and accept others increase: As your self-love expands, you’ll find that your capacity to love others expands as well.
 You can’t give to others if you don’t have love within.
 To have healthy and functional relationships and friendships, you need a full tank of love brimming within you.
 Neither can you expect others to give you the love that you should be giving yourself.
 Any attempts to fill an inner void will inevitably breed dissatisfaction and insecurities.
 Self-love also causes us to be more accepting of people.
-We’ll find that we don’t get as irritated and bothered by their flaws because we’ve worked with our shadow, and therefore, we’re less likely to project our shadow onto people we meet.
+We’ll find that we don’t get as irritated and bothered by their flaws because we’ve worked with our shadow.

-- You invest in your growth and self-improvement: A person who loves themselves is an advocate for their dreams and believes in their capacity to fulfill their highest potential.
+6. You invest in your growth and self-improvement: A person who loves themselves is an advocate for their dreams and believes in their capacity to fulfill their highest potential.
 That’s why they’re willing to do whatever it takes to reach their peak state and invest the resources required to become a better version of themselves.
 They see the value in the time, money and energy that they expend on endeavors that drive their progress and bring them closer towards a better future.
-When you have absolute faith in your abilities and vision, nothing can stop you from expressing and sharing your gifts with the world!
+When you have faith in your abilities and vision, nothing can stop you from expressing and sharing your gifts.

-Self-love is a wholehearted and enduring sentiment that is fundamental to the core of your being.
+Self-love is an enduring sentiment that’s fundamental to the core of your being.
 It comes from knowing that you were created in divine love and perfection.
 You were born whole and complete.
 All you have to do now is to realize that everything you need to blossom is already within you.

 All my best on your journey,